 After students have completed the placement test and you know they're appropriately placed, you are ready to begin the lessons.

 GETTING READY TO START

-Note: The pretest should be used to determine if your students are working at Intermediate Level 2 of Descriptive Writing.
-A pretest should be administered and scored before you start this unit.
+Note: The pretest should be used to determine if your students are working at the intermediate level of Descriptive Writing.
+A pretest should be administered and scored before you introduce this unit.